-The Center for Teaching Learning (CTL), in collaboration with eLearning, is excited to announce “Choose Your Own eVenture” (eVenture).
+The Center for Teaching Learning (CTL0 is excited to announce “Choose Your Own eVenture” (eVenture).
 Just like those fabulous books from the 80s, you get to determine the “ending” (or outcome) of your project!

-In an effort to create professional development projects that are based on your instructional goals and aligned to college initiatives, we are happy to present eVenture!
-This program is designed to provide you with individualized support and a stipend to experience professional development with a specific project in mind that is important to you and your instructional goals. eVenture is designed to foster professional development, cultivate a sense of community, provide time to learn about and complete a “design” project, and offer CTL support along the way.
+In an effort to create professional development projects that are based on your instructional goals and aligned to college initiatives, we are happy to offer eVenture!
+This program is designed to provide you with individualized support and a stipend to experience professional development with a specific project in mind that is important to you, your instructional goals, and the college initiatives. eVenture is designed to foster professional development, cultivate a sense of community, provide time to learn about and complete a “design” project, and offer CTL support along the way.

 The initiatives/topics you can use to create a Choose Your Own eVenture project include: